 We were not surprised when we found translated copies of Depression Free Method in countries like France, Spain and Austria.

 This e-book is an eye opener, but you have to be consistent.

-Don’t be fooled by the prehistoric design, the content is gold.
+Don’t be fooled by the shiny design, the content is gold.